-There are a few things, though, that are never allowable sexually for a married couple.
-The practice of “swapping," or "swinging/swingers," or “bringing in an extra” (threesomes, foursomes, etc.) is blatant adultery (Galatians 5:19; Ephesians 5:3; Colossians 3:5; 1 Thessalonians 4:3).
-Adultery is sin even if your spouse allows, approves, or even participates in it.
-Pornography appeals to the “lust of the flesh and the lust of the eyes” (1 John 2:16) and is therefore condemned by God as well.
-A husband and wife should never bring pornography into their sexual union.
-Other than these two items, there is nothing that Scripture explicitly forbids a husband and wife to do with each other as long as it is by mutual consent.
+There are a few things, though, that are never allowable for a married couple.
+The practice of “swapping,” “swinging,” or “bringing in an extra” (threesomes, foursomes, etc.) is adultery (Galatians 5:19; Ephesians 5:3; Colossians 3:5; 1 Thessalonians 4:3).
+Adultery is sin even if one’s spouse allows, approves, or even participates in it.
+Viewing pornography is another practice that should be off-limits for a married couple.
+Porn appeals to the “lust of the flesh and the lust of the eyes” (1 John 2:16) and is therefore condemned by God.

 Scripture provides great freedom in the bedroom for a husband and wife.
 As long as a married couple’s sexual practices are God-honoring, exclusive, loving, other-oriented, unifying, and mutually agreed upon, they carry God’s blessing.